dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     fried, or jumps are too loose.

     Note easy mistakes: use pins where you don't have to count a bunch.

+  - For devices that have multi-step configurations, usually you will set the device to an "on" but disabled state when you (re-)configure it.
+Otherwise, it may start sending garbage out the world when you are halfway done with configuration.

 For multiple devices: